pawelgalazka/tasksfile/README.md

 }
 ```

-## Babel
+## Using Babel

-If you have Babel and `babel-register` already installed RunJs will pick up it
+If you have Babel and `babel-register` already installed, RunJS will pick up it
-automatically.
-If RunJS not finds `babel-register` it will fallback to pure node
+automatically and use it for you `runfile.js`.
+If RunJS not finds `babel-register`
-for your `runfile.js`.
+it will fallback to pure node.

 RunJS performs better with `npm>=3.0` when using with Babel.
 It is because new
 version of `npm` handles modules loading much more effective.